jenbreese/geonames/README.md

 2) Gradle 2.0
 3) ml-java project

+BUILDING GEONAMES APP
+1) gradle mlInstallApp
+2) gradle mlConfigureApp

+Make sure to remove any CPF domains from the geonames-content database

 DOWNLOADING/LOADING GEONAMES
 All data is downloaded into a directory called data/. headers.sh is used to put the the tab delimited header on the country files that are downloaded.
 By default they are not included.